MaxLeap/Docs/en/Android/Guide/CloudConfig.md

 ## Edit Cloud Config

 You can get `LCCloudConfig` object with `LCCloudConfigManager.getInBackground()` and then invoke `currentConfig.getInt()` to refresh parameter value.
-There are two parameters in this method: the first one is cloud parameter name and the second one is new parameter name.
+There are two parameters in this method: one is cloud parameter name and the other is new parameter name.

 ```java
 LCCloudConfigManager.getInBackground(new ConfigCallback() {